Improving Performance of Spike-based Deep Q-Learning using Ternary Neurons: Methodology

 \section{Methodology}

-First, we mathematically analyze spike encoding in SNNs and develop a hypothesis to explain the performance degradation observed when using ternary LIF neurons in DSQN.
+We first mathematically analyze spike encoding in SNNs and develop a hypothesis to explain the performance degradation observed when using ternary LIF neurons in DSQN.
 Building on the insights from this framework, we propose a novel ternary LIF model to overcome the limited representation capacity of the binary LIF.
-Finally, recognizing the importance of training stability in RL tasks, we mathematically prove that the proposed ternary LIF model ensures stable training dynamics by avoiding problems of gradient vanishing and exploding.
+Finally, recognizing the importance of training stability in RL tasks, we mathematically prove that the proposed ternary LIF model ensures stable training dynamics by avoiding the vanishing and exploding gradient problems.